List of Tales of Arcadia characters: King Arthur Pendragon/Green Knight

 King Arthur is a recurring character of Wizards, a xenophobic man who despised the supernatural and found justification in declaring war on it when Guinevere died.
-This also caused the rift between him and Morgana for latter being a sorceress and having feelings for Guinevere as well, resulting in a violent confrontation that ended with Arthur unintentionally killing his sister.
+This also caused the rift between him and Morgana for later being a sorceress and having feelings for Guinevere as well, resulting in a violent confrontation that ended with Arthur unintentionally killing his sister.
 After Morgana was brought back, Arthur attempts to make peace with his sister after realizing his mistake before Belloc killed him.
 But Belloc and Skrael resurrect him as their enforcer, the Green Knight, infecting Jim with a spell to control him so they can bring back Morgana.
 Despite Morgana's assumptions, Arthur reveals to be a willing aide to Belloc as he deems his actions justify the Arcane Order's resolve.
 He is later crushed under the remains of Camelot when Morgana sacrificed herself to stop her brother, with Excalibur passed on to Jim as a result.